andreas.persbo [at] vertic.org

 Angela Woodward specializes in the legal, policy and technology aspects of arms control and disarmament verification across the nuclear, biological, chemical and conventional weapons fields.
 She has published and spoken widely on BTWC implementation and verification.
 In 2005 she initiated VERTIC’s programme to provide legislative assistance for national implementation of the BTWC.

 Angela joined VERTIC in April 1999 and was promoted to Deputy Director in January 2005 and Executive Director in August 2007.
-She stepped down to return to live in New Zealand in June 2009, from where she now manages VERTIC's NIM Programme.
+In 2009, she stepped down to return to live in New Zealand, from where she now manages VERTIC's NIM Programme.
+Her appointment to Programme Director was ratified by the board in June 2009.

 During 2006 she served as an adviser to the chair of the UN Group of Governmental Experts on Verification in All its Aspects and as a non-official member of the New Zealand delegation to the BTWC Sixth Review Conference.
 From April 2006 to March 2007 she was the Legal Coordinator for the EU Joint Action on the BTWC (2006/184/CFSP) and was subsequently a UK legal expert to this activity.
 From January 1998 to April 1999 she worked for the Programme for Promoting Nuclear Non-Proliferation (PPNN) at the Mountbatten Centre for International Studies, University of Southampton, United Kingdom.